M4rukku/impact_of_non_iid_data_in_federated_learning/README.md

 ## Experiments

 ### Notes on Execution
-In particular the Femnist Dataset will take a lot of resources to process.
-In particular, the process is very demanding on RAM and virtual memory.
-On my machine I have tested the use case of 100 clients and needed to increase my virtual memory to 80-100GB while having 32GB of RAM.
+Depending on the use-case and simulator, the program will take a lot of System Resources.
+Ensure that you have enough RAM, Processors and Virtual Memory allocated on your PC.
+Note that simulations executed with Ray will be vastly more efficient than those executed with Multiprocessing.
+If you see your system struggling with the load, try to increase those
+    parameters.

 ### Notes on Execution (Windows)